ciscoheat/superforms-web/src/routes/components/+page.md

 Any updates to `$name` will reflect in `$form.name`.
 Note that this will also [taint](/concepts/tainted) that field, so if this is not intended, you may want to use the `$tainted` store and undefine its `name` field.

 A `fieldProxy` isn't enough here, however.
-We'd still have to make three proxies for `form`, `errors`, and `constraints`, and then we're back to the same problem again.
+We'd still have to make proxies for `form`, `errors`, and `constraints`, and then we're back to the same problem again.

 ### Using a formFieldProxy

-The solution is to use a `formFieldProxy`, which is a helper function for producing the above three proxies from a form.
+The solution is to use a `formFieldProxy`, which is a helper function for producing the above proxies from a form.
 To do this, we cannot immediately deconstruct what we need from `superForm` since `formFieldProxy` takes the form itself as an argument:

 ```svelte
 <script lang="ts">